 What is a Business Analyst?

-"Business Analysis is the process of understanding business change needs, assessing the impact of those changes, capturing, analysing and documenting requirements and then supporting the communication and delivery of those requirements with relevant parties."
+"Business Analysis is the task of understanding business change needs, assessing the business impact of those changes, capturing, analysing and documenting requirements and supporting the communication and delivery of requirements with relevant stakeholders."

 A Bit of History

 Requiring straightforward automation of repetitive administrative tasks and conversion from paper to electronic data storage, IT projects of the 1970s and 1980s reaped significant financial rewards.
 "Systems Analysts" took responsibility for documenting existing manual paper based processes, identifying problems and new business requirements, and automating the processes through computerised systems.
 This provided significant cost savings as well as improvements to business performance through access to electronic information in fractions of a second.

 Throughout the late 1980s and 1990s, organisations evolved their IT systems to take further advantage of computer technology - but many projects failed to deliver the desired benefits often because of a focus on delivering 'technology' at the expense of business needs.
 During this period, the role of the "Business Analyst" emerged requiring a deeper understanding of the business and the development of relationships with stakeholders at all levels.
 As business stakeholders became increasingly IT aware, the business analyst role evolved to support them in achieving their goals while constantly balancing conflicts between business needs and limited IT resources.

 The Business Analyst has Evolved